fbpx

 Career opportunities

-The Master of Arts Screen: Directing will equip you with specialist knowledge and collaborative experience, propelling you towards a professional role directing TV series, feature films, TVCs, gaming, online content and 360º formats.
+The Master of Arts Screen: Directing will equip you with specialist knowledge and practical experience, propelling you towards a professional role directing TV series, feature films, TVCs, gaming, VR, AR and web-based screen projects.
+The course suits highly collaborative directors who aim to be creative interpreters of other writers’ scripts in the dynamic episodic space, as well as those whose focus is to be a writer-director.

 Meet Your Lecturers